dylanlegebokow/MarchMadnessPredictor/README.md

 https://www.basketball-reference.com/about/glossary.html

 ### 2019 Tournament Predictions
-The visual for bracket predictions can be found [here](https://github.com/dylanlegebokow/MarchMadnessPredictor/blob/master/2019_Predictions.jpg).
+To see the text output for the 2019 tournament predictions (including the probability the higher seeded team wins), click [here](https://github.com/dylanlegebokow/MarchMadnessPredictor/blob/master/winners_2019.txt)
+To see a filled out bracket based on predictions and also see how accurate the predictions were to the actual results, click [here](https://github.com/dylanlegebokow/MarchMadnessPredictor/blob/master/2019_Predictions.jpg).

 ### Future Work
 - Don't use the NumPy package as it is relatively slow